-The overarching goals of the Institute for Healthcare Delivery and Population Science (IHDPS) at the University of Massachusetts Medical School–Baystate are to achieve:
+The overarching goals of the Department of Healthcare Delivery and Population Sciences (formerly the Institute of Healthcare Delivery and Population Sciences) at the UMass Chan Medical School–Baystate are to achieve:

 - Better health for the people of the communities we serve

 - Better value of healthcare services

 Using state of the art methods in comparative effectiveness research and implementation science, Department faculty develop, implement and evaluate innovative strategies to:

 - Generate new knowledge about what works, when, and under what circumstances

 We accomplish this by conducting health services research projects in partnership with our local, regional and national stakeholders.

 Our new name—Department of Healthcare Delivery and Population Sciences—reflects our broader mission to generate and apply new knowledge to transform health care delivery and population health in support of Baystate Health’s strategic goals.